-NUTRITION COMMUNICATION AND EDUCATION SKILLS

-Prerequisite: 133 or 316.
+NUTRITION COMMUNICATION AND EDUCATION SKILLS Prerequisite: 133 or 316.
 Theory and development of communication and education skills essential to dietetics practice; interpersonal communication; interviewing; nutrition counseling; education techniques, media, and current technology.

-AMERICAN FAMILIES IN POVERTY Overview of the issues, trends, and social policies affecting American families living in pover-

-ADVANCED FOOD PREPARATION Prerequisite: 141 or 245 or permission of instructor.
+AMERICAN FAMILIES IN POVERTY Overview of the issues, trends, and social policies affecting American families living in pover Prerequisite: 141 or 245 or permission of instructor.
 Study of advanced techniques of food preparation.
 Introduction to and interpretation of classic and foreign cuisines.
 Emphasis on individualized experience, skill development and evaluation of procedures and results.

-Prerequisites: 201, 265 or permission of instructor.
+504 MIDDLE CHILDHOOD AND ADOLESCENCE Prerequisites: 201, 265 or permission of instructor.
 The influences of middle childhood and adolescent behavior on the family and the influences of the family environment on middle childhood and adolescent development.

-FAMILY FINANCIAL MANAGEMENT

-Analysis of the family as a financial unit including financial problems and their resolution, decision-making patterns and financial practices behavior.
-Cases, exercises, problems and comprograms in Family and Consumer Sciences.
-HISTORY OF INTERIOR DESIGN I 4 credits
+506 FAMILY FINANCIAL MANAGEMENT 3 credits Analysis of the family as a financial unit including financial problems and their resolution, deci-sion-making patterns and financial practices behavior.
+Cases, exercises, problems and com-

-FCS OCCUPATIONAL EMPLOYMENT EXPERIENCE 4 credits Provides student with knowledge of current business and industrial practices at level minimally commensurate with employment expectations of graduates of vocational job training
+FCS OCCUPATIONAL EMPLOYMENT EXPERIENCE Provides student with knowledge of current business and industrial practices at level minimally commensurate with employment expectations of graduates of vocational job training programs in Family and Consumer Sciences.